Warder Mansion

-Warder Mansion (also known as Warder-Totten House) is an apartment complex at 2633 16th Street Northwest, in the Meridian Hill Park neighborhood of Washington, D.C.
+Warder Mansion (also known as Warder-Totten House) is an apartment complex at 2633 16th Street Northwest, in the Meridian Hill neighborhood of Washington, D.C.
 It is the only surviving building in the city designed by architect Henry Hobson Richardson.

 In an early example of preservation commitment, the building was saved from demolition in the 1920s by being disassembled and moved 1.5 miles (2.4 km) north of its original site.
 In the 1990s, the Warder-Totten House's prospects for survival again looked bleak, but the building was saved a second time.

 Warder

 Benjamin H. Warder was president of Warder, Bushnell & Glessner Company, a major manufacturer of farm machinery.
 It was one of five companies merged in 1902 to form International Harvester.

 In 1885, Warder hired Boston architect H. H. Richardson to design his house at 1515 K Street NW.
 Richardson died in 1886, but his firm completed the house in 1888.
 Warder died in 1894, and his widow occupied the house until 1921.